Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 GOP's Hawley: Companies that act like publishers should be treated like publishers

-Backers of Trump's order, like Republican Sen. Josh Hawley (R-Mo.) say adding warning labels to the president's tweets is an editorial decision that shows the social media platform is acting more like a publisher than an Internet forum, saying the company should lose its special protection.
+Backers of Trump's order, such as Sen. Josh Hawley, R-Mo., said adding warning labels to the president's tweets is an editorial decision that shows the social media platform is acting more like a publisher than an Internet forum and that the company should lose its special protection.

 "It makes little sense to treat companies that publish their editorial comments about others' content as if they are mere distributors.
 Companies that act like publishers should be treated like publishers," Hawley wrote in a letter to Twitter CEO Jack Dorsey.

-Democratic House Speaker Nancy Pelosi supports Twitter's initiative to flag tweets that contain falsehoods.
+House Speaker Nancy Pelosi, D-Calif., supports Twitter's initiative to flag tweets that contain falsehoods.
 She said Trump's order directs the federal government to "dismantle efforts to help users distinguish fact from fiction."

-She said the executive order does not address the proliferation of disinformation on social media, an issue that was central in the 2016 presidential election and one that's expected to be influential in November.
+She said the order does not address the proliferation of disinformation on social media, an issue central in the 2016 presidential election and one that's expected to be influential in November.

 "Again and again, social media platforms have sold out the public interest to pad their corporate profits.
 Their business model is to make money at the expense of the truth," Pelosi said.